cqsd/trufflehonk/README.md

 |-|-|-|
 |`trufflehonk.outputs.stdout.StdoutOutput`|print output to stdout||
 |`trufflehonk.outputs.s3.S3Output`|save output to a given key in a bucket|aws credentials, env `TRUFFLEHONK_OUTPUT_S3_BUCKET_NAME`, arg: `key`|

-## fyi
-there's trufflehog and pydriller example jobs just to make this useful out of the box but this is really intended to be used as a generic job worker library i should probably rename the project

 ## docs
 lol?